 - (1) The Governing Board must elect by resolution to become subject to the uniform construction cost accounting procedures promulgated by the Controller pursuant to Public Contract Code Section 22019.
 The resolution shall specify that the local agency will meet the requirements prescribed in the California Uniform Public Construction Cost Accounting Commission's Cost Accounting Policies and Procedures Manual and state the effective date the agency will implement the accounting and bidding procedures. - (2) The Local Agency must notify the Controller in writing of the election to become subject to the uniform construction cost accounting procedures.
 A copy of the resolution shall also be filed with the Controller.
 Send it to: Office of State Controller, Division of Accounting and Reporting, Local Government Policies Section, P.O.
 Box 942850, Sacramento, CA 94250. - (3) When a local agency elects to become subject to the uniform construction cost accounting procedures, the entire entity is considered subject to the Act and no departments will be exempt.
 However, Special Districts, which are governed by a board of supervisors or city council, are subject only if a separate election is made. - (4) An informal bidding ordinance shall be enacted pursuant to Public Contract Code Section 22034. - (5) The governing board may discontinue the agency's participation under the uniform construction cost accounting procedures by adopting a resolution stating this fact.
-A copy of the resolution shall be filed with the Controller.
-Once opting into the Act, participating agencies must always adhere to the terms of the Act until such time the agency formally opts out by resolution of its governing board.
-Having opted in, selective adherence to the terms of the Act is a violation. - (6) The governing board may discontinue the agency's participation under the uniform construction cost accounting procedures by adopting a resolution stating this fact.
-A copy of the resolution shall be filed with the Controller. - (7)(6) The Controller shall notify the Commission of all local agencies electing to become subject to the uniform construction cost accounting procedures.
+A copy of the resolution shall be filed with the Controller. - (6) The Controller shall notify the Commission of all local agencies electing to become subject to the uniform construction cost accounting procedures.
 In addition, the Commission shall also be notified of local agencies electing to discontinue participation under these procedures.